Phar Lap

-Phar Lap (4 October 1926 – 5 April 1932) was a champion New Zealand–bred Thoroughbred racehorse who is widely regarded as New Zealand's greatest racehorse ever.
-Achieving incredible success during his distinguished career, his initial underdog status gave people hope during the early years of the Great Depression.
+Phar Lap (4 October 1926 – 5 April 1932) was a New Zealand-born champion Australian Thoroughbred racehorse.
+Achieving great success during his distinguished career, his initial underdog status gave people hope during the early years of the Great Depression.
 He won the Melbourne Cup, two Cox Plates, the Australian Derby, and 19 other weight-for-age races.
+He is universally revered as one of the greatest race horses of all time, not just in Australia but in the history of Thoroughbred horse racing.

 One of his greatest performances was winning the Agua Caliente Handicap in Mexico in track-record time in his final race.
 He won in a different country, after a bad start many lengths behind the leaders, with no training before the race, and he split his hoof during the race.

-After a sudden and mysterious illness, Phar Lap died in 1932 in Atherton, California.
+After a sudden and mysterious illness, Phar Lap died in 1932 in Menlo Park, California.
 At the time, he was the third-highest stakes-winner in the world.
 His mounted hide is displayed at the Melbourne Museum, his skeleton at the Museum of New Zealand, and his heart at the National Museum of Australia.